-Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, State of New York, on September 16, 2003.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, State of New York, on September 9, 2003.

+THE INTERPUBLIC GROUP OF COMPANIES, INC. By: /S/ NICHOLAS J. CAMERA

-By: /s/ Nicholas J. Camera Nicholas J. Camera Senior Vice President.
-General Counsel and Secretary
+Nicholas J. Camera

+Title: Senior Vice President, General Counsel and Secretary

-Pursuant to the requirements of the Securities Act of 1933, this post-effective amendment number one to the registration statement has been signed by the following persons in the capacities on September 16, 2003.
+Pursuant to the requirements of the Securities Act of 1933, this registration statement amendment (number three) has been signed by the following persons

+in the capacition es on September 9, 2003.

-0.1 Title
+Title

 Chairman of the Board, President and Chief Executive Officer

 David A. Bell (Principal Executive Officer) and Director

 Executive Vice President, Chief Financial Officer (Principal Financial

 Christopher J. Coughlin Officer), Chief Operating Officer and Director

 Senior Vice President and Controller (Principal Accounting Officer)

 Richard P. Sneeder, Jr.

 Director

 Frank J. Borelli

 Director

 Reginald K. Brack

 Director

 Jill M. Considine

 Director

 John J. Dooner, Jr.

 Director

 Richard A. Goldstein

 Director

 H. John Greeniaus

 Director

 Michael I. Roth

 Director

 J. Phillip Samper

 By: /s/ Nicholas J. Camera

 Nicholas J. Camera-Attorney-in-Fact